cockpit-project/cockpit/doc/protocol.md

  * "channel-seed": A seed to be used when generating new channel ids.
  * "default-host": The default host to put in "open" messages.
  * "user": An object containing information about the logged in user.

-This is a single hop message.
-It is never forwarded.

 The "init" command message may be sent multiple times across an already open transport, if certain parameters need to be renegotiated.